DiegoZerm/python-for-hpc-clase/README.md

 * *High Performance Python, Practical Performant Programming for Humans*, Micha Gorelick, Ian Ozsvald, O'Reilly Media; 2014.
 (In particular, parts of the diffusion example are discussed similarly to the presentation in this book.)
 * *A Whirlwind Tour of Python*, Jake VanderPlas, O'Reilly Media, 2016.
-* official documentation of Python, NumPy, SciPy, Cython, Numba, mpi4py
+* official documentation of Python, NumPy, SciPy, Cython, Numba, mpi4py, etc.

 Other minor sources are referenced in the notebooks.